carlhuda/janus/README.md

   global config to set this if you have EDITOR set to something else `$ git config --global core.editor 'vim -f'`

+## Rakefile

+If you're looking for the old janus distribution controlled by a Rakefile then please head over to the [rakefile branch](https://github.com/carlhuda/janus/tree/rakefile) but please note that the rakefile branch will not be maintained.

 ## License

 ### This code is free to use under the terms of the MIT license.